cdleon/ui-frameworks/JS/Guides.md

 * [Spellbook of Modern Web Dev](https://github.com/dexteryy/spellbook-of-modern-webdev) :gift_heart: -  A Big Picture, Thesaurus, and Taxonomy of Modern JavaScript Web Development.
 * [Superhero.js](https://github.com/superherojs/superherojs) :gift_heart: - Creating, testing and maintaining a large JavaScript code base is not easy — especially since great resources on how to do this are hard to find.
 This page is a collection of the best articles, videos and presentations we've found on the topic. [http://superherojs.com/](http://superherojs.com/)
 * [The JavaScript Behind Touch-Friendly Sliders](https://css-tricks.com/the-javascript-behind-touch-friendly-sliders/) :gift_heart:
+* [The JavaScript Developer's Reading List](https://github.com/twhite96/js-dev-reads) :gift_heart: - A list of books 📚and articles 📝 for the discerning web developer to read.
 * [The JavaScript Tutorial](https://github.com/iliakan/javascript-tutorial-en) :git_heart: - Modern JavaScript Tutorial. [https://javascript.info](https://javascript.info)
 * [The JavaScript Way](https://github.com/bpesquet/thejsway) :gift_heart: - The JavaScript Way book [https://leanpub.com/thejsway](https://leanpub.com/thejsway)
 * [Overview of JavaScript ES6 features (a.k.a ECMAScript 6 and ES2015+)](http://adrianmejia.com/blog/2016/10/19/Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015/#.WA4G-3dZebs.hackernews) :gift_heart: - JavaScript has changed quite a bit in the last years.
 These are 12 new features that you can start using today!